Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Zatom-1

 \section{\textsc{Zatom-1}}

+In this section, we introduce the \textsc{Zatom-1} model architecture for generative modeling and representation learning of 3D molecules and materials.
+Namely, we describe its unified input representation and architectural features for such data types and characterize how we pretrain and finetune \textsc{Zatom-1} for a variety of tasks in 3D chemistry.

-\textsc{Zatom-1}'s architecture is trained in two stages: (1) generative pretraining for 3D molecule and material generation; and (2) predictive finetuning for energy, force, and property prediction tasks.
+In particular, \textsc{Zatom-1} is trained in two stages: (1) generative pretraining for 3D molecule and material generation; and (2) predictive finetuning for energy, force, and property prediction tasks.
 For generative pretraining, we use conditional flow matching, a scalable training technique for normalizing flows \citep{lipman2023flow}.
-As a non-autoregressive generative modeling paradigm, conditional flow matching trains a neural network to approximate a time-conditioned velocity field required to transport samples from a source distribution to a target distribution using ordinary differential equation (ODE) integration.
-Importantly, time integration is only required during sampling, not model training, offering scalable training speeds as a result.
+As a \textit{non-autoregressive} generative modeling paradigm \citep{nguyen2025oneflow, nielarge2025}, conditional flow matching trains a neural network to approximate a time-conditioned velocity field required to transport samples from a source distribution to a target distribution using ordinary differential equation (ODE) integration.
+Importantly, time integration is only required during sampling, not model training, offering scalable training speeds as a result \citep{morehead2026flow}.

 To efficiently model the multimodal nature of 3D atomic systems, we use multimodal flow matching over a (discrete) atom type modality and four (continuous) geometric modalities, yielding a joint distribution of these modalities for generative modeling.
 Previous works for 3D materials generation have attempted multimodal flow matching over similar modality structures \citep{miller2024flowmm}.
 However, we argue that reliance on sparse graph neural network architectures, as well as hand-crafted generative priors, has hindered performance and training/inference speed for generative modeling in this domain \citep{krishnapriyan2021characterizing, qu2024escaip}.
 Instead, we adopt a standardized Transformer architecture and Gaussian multimodal flow matching for scalable joint modeling of 3D molecules and materials.
-We discuss related works in Appendix \ref{appendix:related_work}.
+We discuss related works and \textsc{Zatom-1}'s placement in the literature in detail in Appendix \ref{appendix:related_work}.